 The first of the original stations that the train passes through is Blake Hall.
 Since this station closed much earlier than the other stations on the line (31st October 1981), little evidence of this location's use as a station can be seen today.
 The platform has long since been removed, but the station house still remains, now being used as a private residence.
 Today, this location is best viewed from a nearby road bridge.

 The next stop on the line is North Weald station.
 Since this station was in use by London Underground until closure in 1994, this station is in excellent condition.
 A lot of work has been done by the Epping Ongar Railway Society to make the station look clean and sharp - almost as if it had never been closed!

-Currently, only one platform is in operation with the second platform and bridge cordoned off as they are currently deemed to be in an unsound state.
-A signal box on the opposite platform still stands, but is also currently in urgent need of restoration.
-It still contains much of the signalling equipment, but access was currently unavailable due to the unsound nature of the steps leading to the door.
+Currently, only one platform is in operation with the second platform and bridge cordoned off as they are deemed to be in an unsound state.
+A signal box on the opposite platform still stands, but is also in urgent need of restoration.
+It still contains much of the signalling equipment, but access was unavailable due to the unsound nature of the steps leading to the door.